With a lever big enough I can move the world (Chapter 1)

 “Okay, enough stalling.
 If nothing else, I wanna know these dreams.
 If repeating them and they’re as freaky as some are, it’ll only help you to remember.”
 She grinned.
 “Plus you tell and write decent stories!”

 I rolled my eyes.
 Taking a deep breath, I started.
 “Well.
-It’s pretty much this: I dreamed of a life lived in a universe, oh, around the 20th century on Terra, where we were living in a game.
+It’s pretty much this: I dreamed of a life lived in a universe, oh, around the twentieth century on Terra, where we were living in a game.
 As in, someone created the game, wrote lore for it, and that’s where we are.”

 Ichigo snorted.
 “That’s about as fantastic as the rumors around Mechwarriors who can appear invisible with their mechs or …” He paused, and I picked up.

 “Prince Ian’s last fight?”
 Ichigo went still.
 After a minute, he blew out a breath and added.
-“I’d ask how you know, but, you could…” He stopped at my raised hand.
+“I’d ask how you know, but you could…” He stopped at my raised hand.
 Aiko’s eyes narrowed.

 “It’s not impossible, I guess… “ She shrugged.
 “I mean there’s been always strange things, Jonathan Cameron, rumors of mechwarriors able to make their mechs invisible, people not really knowing why they did something, just a hunch…” Aiko pondered.
 “And let’s be honest, quantum theory demands alternate realities, it’s direct in the KF equations.”